 Postgraduate Diploma in ENT

-The Postgraduate Diploma ENT programme is designed specifically for Primary Care Physicians, to build on your existing knowledge, skills and experience and develop mastery in the clinical and service aspects of ENT.
+The Postgraduate Diploma ENT programme is designed specifically for clincians to build on your existing knowledge, skills and experience and develop mastery in the clinical and service aspects of ENT.

-- This means that when you successfully complete all parts of the programme, you will receive the Plymouth University qualification of a Postgraduate Diploma in ENT, and may, if you wish, attend the graduation ceremony.
+- This means that when you successfully complete all parts of the programme, you will receive the University of Plymouth qualification of a Postgraduate Diploma ENT, and may, if you wish, attend the graduation ceremony.

 - You will enrol as a student of the Rila Institute of Health Sciences and will be registered with the University.